sameedmohsin28/Fifa-Seminar-First-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Cindy Shin in Behance for their amazing template which I have implemented in my project.
+- The design template implemented in this project is designed by Cindy Shin in Behance.
 The template can be viewed [here](https://www.behance.net/adagio07).

-- I would like give the credits to FIFA.com whose logo I have used in my project.
+- The logo of this website is a property of [](FIFA.com).

-- I would like to give the due credits to different sources from where I have used the pictures in my project.
+- I do not own any of the pictures used in this project.
+The credits of the pictures are due to the sources they have been taken from.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ <a name="faq"></a>

-- **[Is there any back-end technology used in making this website?]**
+- **Is there any back-end technology used in making this website?**

-  - [No!
-This website is purely made with front-end technologies.]
+  - No!
+This website is purely made with front-end technologies.

-- **[Is the event which the website is about to be held in real?]**
+- **Is the event which the website is about to be held in real?**

-  - [No!
+  - No!
 This is just an arbitrary event website made to showcase my coding skills.
 No such event is taking place in real.
-This website is not associated in any means and has nothing to do with FIFA or the entities mentioned in the website.]
+This website is not associated in any means and has nothing to do with FIFA or the entities mentioned in the website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>